determined-ai/determined/examples/nlp/albert_squad_pytorch/README.md

-# Fine-Tuning ALBERT on SQuAD 2.0

----
-# OLD
-# PyTorch Fine-Tuning BERT on SQuAD Question-Answering Example
+# PyTorch Fine-Tuning ALBERT on SQuAD 2.0 Question-Answering Example

-This example shows how to fine-tune BERT on the SQuAD question-answering dataset using Determined's PyTorch API.
+This example shows how to fine-tune the largest variant of ALBERT on the SQuAD 2.0 question-answering dataset using Determined's PyTorch API.
 This example is adapted from [Huggingface's SQuAD example](https://github.com/huggingface/transformers/blob/master/examples/question-answering/run_squad.py).